ouziel-slama/zamatree/README.md

 # Short-comings and Todos

 1. Use Rust.
 I'm currently working with Typescript, so it was the fastest language for this challenge.
-2. better error handling and test suite.
+2. better error handling and more tests.
 3. Support more storages (Google Cloud, Azure, etc.).
 4. Support folders with more than 64 files (by separating them into several blocks).
 5. Develop a pool system: before being uploaded, files are placed in a pool, and uploaded when the pool is full or a timeout has passed.